 The NECPs have been updated by EU Member States to reflect an increased ambition to combat climate change and meet the EU’s 2030 climate targets, responding to evolving geopolitical and economic challenges.
-In its official recommendation, the European Commission (EC) has emphasized the role of CCS as a key tool for emission reduction, urging Member States to outline clear plans for its deployment.
+In its official recommendation, the European Commission (EC) has emphasised the role of CCS as a key tool for emission reduction, urging Member States to outline clear plans for its deployment.
 This call has gained even greater significance since the publication of the draft NECPs, particularly with the introduction of the Net Zero Industry Act (NZIA), which mandates CO₂ storage development by oil and gas companies, and the EU’s Industrial Carbon Management Strategy (ICMS), which positions CCS as a central element of the EU’s path to net zero.

 Bellona Europa’s assessment of the draft NECPs’ inclusion of the European Commission’s recommendation on Carbon Capture and Storage